 Successful behavioral change and habit building are a long journey.
-The results also vary from person to person depend on one’s genetic and environmental advantages.
+The results also vary from person to person depends on one’s genetic and environmental advantages.

 One of my goals is to increase my strength in weightlifting.
 However, I acknowledge that I’m not born with that right kind of genes to gain rapid improvement in this area.
 By accepting this truth, I get to pivot my approach and embrace slow, steady progress rather risking an injury that possibly ruins my entire lifting journey.

 (The same happens in my writing journey, English isn’t my first language and I don’t start off with a huge following.)